 The award of Qualified Teacher Status (QTS) is given based on how well you have met each of the teaching standards.
 Evidence gathered to substantiate each of the standards comes from all assessments, assignments and observations completed during your training.

 Trainees are interviewed by MTSA.
 The Headteachers take a keen interest in our School Direct associate teachers and two of them will sit on the interview panel.
-The interview has 4 elements consisting of a teaching task, a written task, a presentation and a panel interview.
-Trainees will also have to pass their maths, literacy and science skills tests within 3 months of our offer.
+The interview has 4 elements consisting of a teaching task, a written reflection task, a Maths task and a panel interview.

 How school placements work